Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 Best Natural Anti-Yeast Foods

-A simple diet built around lean proteins such as chicken or turkey, along with lightly cooked greens, can help starve out yeast.
-Healthy fats like organic coconut oil bring antifungal benefits, while small additions of probiotic supplements support the gut.
+A diet that consists of mainly chicken or turkey, along with lightly cooked greens can help starve out the yeast.
+A healthy fat like organic coconut oil can help as well, along with small additions of probiotics to help support the gut.

 Some pet parents also find success with balanced recipes like homemade dog food for chicken allergies, which naturally avoids many yeast-promoting foods.
 Pairing meals with a dog probiotic supplement can further improve gut balance.